A personal experience recently prompted me to think about online child safety and propose a couple of mandatory Internet

 Obviously, she did not have the judgment and experience to assess the following in her situation:

-I told tell her to hang up the phone and turn off the computer but she resisted and argued for a few minutes at first, then after I explained what had happened and what could still happen, she agreed.
+I told her to hang up the phone and turn off the computer but she resisted and argued for a few minutes at first, then after I explained what had happened and what could still happen, she agreed.

 Ultimately, since there was no content on the laptop, I decided to reset the laptop and its operating system to the original factory settings to make sure it was free of viruses and potential spyware.
 Also, a new trick which is used for extortion is ransomware which is a computer time bomb which if not turned off by the hacker, it can cause serious damage to the computer and its content.
 The trick is that the hacker demands a ransom before the malware is disabled.

 These are just some of the online child safety risks that Internet use can introduce if the user is not well educated.
-A mandatory Internet security training for children and other "poorly educated" individuals as called by Donald Trump may be warranted before they use the Internet to protect them.
+A mandatory Internet security training for children and other "poorly educated" individuals, a term used by Donald Trump, may be warranted before they use the Internet to protect themselves.

 For example, if you don't have an anti-virus software installed on your computer, or if you have an anti-virus software installed, but the threat message doesn't seem to mention your software by name, is completely anonymous, or promotes another brand, you most likely wold question the authenticity of the virus threat message.
 These inconsistencies are often small observations that an experienced person would use to assess the criticality of a situation and the next best steps to take to remediate the issue.

 Most kids and their parents don’t do a good job preparing for the Internet use, therefore, a mandatory age limit and/or training may be the best option before devices are sold and Internet services are enabled.
 Training will provide the much needed awareness of the Internet security risks before kids are exposed to them, and, a minimum age limit will ensure kids have the minimum necessary logic and ability to assess and deal with dangerous situations.